 Back in 2010, it was hard to escape hearing Lady Gaga’s massively successful “Telephone”, the successor of her equally popular “Paparazzi”.

-While the music video for “Telephone” ended with the caption “To Be Continued”, the story shown in the video was never picked up.
+Although the music video for “Telephone” ended with the caption “To Be Continued,” the story was never continued.
 The reason was all due to production.

 Gaga’s dislike of “Telephone” stemmed from a messy production process worsened by Gaga trying to incorporate too many ideas into one video, with Gaga stating she liked the actual song, just not the music video.